Haringey London Borough Council: Elections

 Since the last boundary changes in 2022 the council has comprised 57 councillors representing 21 wards, with each ward electing two or three councillors.
 Elections are held every four years.

 Premises

 The council is usually based at Haringey Civic Centre on High Road in Wood Green, which had been completed in 1958 for the old Wood Green Borough Council.
 The building closed in 2020 after structural issues were identified.
 Council meetings are temporarily being held at other venues, including Tottenham Town Hall and George Meehan House.
-The council has announced plans to refurbish the Civic Centre, with a view to it re-opening as the council's main offices and meeting place in 2026.
+The council is refurbishing the Civic Centre, which is due to reopen in 2027.